diogotcorreia/master-thesis/docs/content/ch05-results.typ

   )
 ] <tbl:results-micro-benchmark>

-In addition to the artificial benchmarks,
+In addition to the artificial benchmarks described above,
 #TheTool has also been tested against 5 projects known to be or
 have been vulnerable,
 listed in @tbl:vuln-projects.